Cost of LPN Programs & Schools

 Books and stethoscope against the gradient backgroundMonetary Costs of LPN School and How to Save

 • Uniform and Nursing Supplies - Uniforms usually consist of scrub pants and tops.
 Color and styles vary by school, as well as uniform supplier.
-Some schools require certain types of scrubs, be sure to check.
+Some schools require certain types of scrubs, so be sure to check.
 Uniforms may be as cheap as $25 or as expensive as several hundred dollars.
 Some LPN programs require a certain number of uniforms to be purchased.
 After uniforms, the two most common examples of other nursing supplies are the pen-light and bandage scissors.
-Luckily these items are often cheap (about $10 each) and may even be provided by the school.
-A pen-light is vital for assessing pupil size and for completing neurological checks on patients.
+Luckily, these items are often cheap (about $10 each) and may even be provided by the school.
+A pen-light is vital for assessing pupil size and completing patient neurological checks.
 Bandage scissors or shears are useful for a variety of purposes, the least of which involves removing bandages.
 Other useful products include “Pocket” LPN Guides and clipboards or organizers.
 These can be valuable resources in clinical settings.
 Some even have built-in calculators or other tools.
 Shop around and find ways to stay organized!

 • NCLEX-PN Testing - The NCLEX exam must be taken by all LPN program graduates to obtain licensure.
 The cost is around $200 and is often not covered by the LPN school.
 In addition to paying for the actual exam, it is a good idea to prepare adequately!
 Review books or courses can be purchased and often help students pass the first time.
 Repeat examinations must be paid for at the full fee, which can get expensive.
 Refer to our handy NCLEX-PN process guide for further information.

 • Fees - This is the most vague and farthest-reaching category.
-“Fees” can range from nothing to thousands of dollars.
+“Fees” can range from $0 to thousands of dollars.
 Common fees include clinical fees, technology fees, parking fees, cafeteria fees, etc. Review fees and other financial information from your chosen school to get a better idea.

 Lost Wages During LPN School